rares-vsl/ecodocumentation/my-website/docs/analysis/03_functional_requirements.md

 </details>

 ## Setup
-1. The system shall allow administrators to upload a digital floor plan of the household.
+1. The system shall allow administrators to upload a digital floor plan of the household during the setup of the platform.
 2. The system shall allow administrators to define, edit, and delete zones on the floor plan.
 3. The system shall allow administrators to add, edit, and remove smart furniture hookups within each zone.
 4. Associate hookup to zone